DV And Intersectionality

 • During the 1970s and 80s, the mainstream (predominantly white-led) anti-violence movement embraced law enforcement and the criminal justice system as the primary means to address and eradicate domestic violence.
 Communities of Color, Disability Justice communities, and LGBTQ2S+ communities were advocating for a community response approach, which minimized further violence in their communities.

 Without an understanding of intersectionality, we miss that the ongoing barriers created historically persist within current anti-violence efforts today.
-The power and control of history can show up in our policies and practices, hiring, retention, language access, limited mobility access, awareness of domestic violence in different cultural contexts, etc. Domestic violence is unique depending on people’s social location, identity, race, class, gender, ability, age, etc, and is highly influenced by the changing political society.
+The power and control of history can show up in our policies and practices, hiring, retention, language access, limited mobility access, awareness of domestic violence in different cultural contexts, etc. Domestic violence is unique depending on people’s social location, identity, race, class, gender, ability, age, etc., and is highly influenced by the changing political society.

 New ways of being and why it’s important